 - put in place adequate emergency arrangements before the work starts; and

 - specific competency, skills and experience requirements for workers

 Further information on the requirements is available on the HSE Website.

-Unless under the direct control of PACS and a Permit to Work: Please contact Health and Safety before carrying out any work you feel may be defined as confined space working.
+Unless under the direct control of Campus Services and a Permit to Work: Please contact Health and Safety before carrying out any work you feel may be defined as confined space working.